onemonth/install_rails/README.md

 rails server
 ```

-Run `open http://localhost:3000` in a new Terminal window or open the address in your browser.
+Open http://localhost:3000` in your browser.